mryap/fierce-robin/src/pages/posts/understanding-user-behavior-with-google-analytics.md

 * How many times are easy levels played versus medium or hard levels?
 * How many levels are played for each day in a 3-day free trial?
 * How many levels are played by users in the trial versus users who have paid for the game?

+Understanding how Google Analytics creates its standard reports or custom tables, it’s necessary to understand [how scope affects which dimensions and metrics are in each report](https://support.google.com/analytics/answer/1033861?hl=en).

 <!--EndFragment-->